jsnshrmn/vagrant_infrastructure/README.md

 * `vagrant provision` to re-run the ansible provisioners.
 * `vagrant destroy` to delete the VM, in case you want to start over.

+You may also find it useful (and timesaving!) to snapshot and restore your VMs with `vagrant snapshot`.

 Vagrant Troubleshooting
 -----------------------